What is FBAR?

 Common Mistakes to Avoid

-- 1Thinking the $10,000 threshold applies per account (it's aggregate total)
+- 1Thinking the $10,000 threshold applies per account rather than in aggregate across all foreign accounts

 Related Terms